 The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.
-The provider was in the process of improving the premises.
-Recent improvements included new carpets and a new reception desk.

 Staff were clear on the importance of emotional support needed by patients when delivering care.

 The dentist conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.